Exploring the old Geelong Aqueduct

 A little past this cutting the first of the siphons is encountered.
 In 1986 the old aqueduct was recognised for its historical value and the following year was classified by the National Trust.
 It was later added to the register of Victorian Heritage Places.
 This should ensure that these historical remnants remain protected.

 As you can see, this gully was once spanned by a metal flume, the ruins of which are lying to the right of the photo.
 I'm unsure of the purpose of the excavation to the left of the siphon.
-Perhaps an earlier siphon was once located here?
-And I wonder what happened to the flume piers or supports?
+Perhaps, when the siphon was being purged of sediment, the incoming water was redirected down this minor channel and allowed to flow into the gully.
+(The metal coils still visible in this secondary ditch have probably been placed there to prevent scouring).
+I wonder what happened to the flume piers or supports?

 Is this a section of a siphon that predates the concrete one at this gully?
 Below is the a photo of the channel on the lower side of the siphon.